microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 the values specified in the dictionary.
 Since some API parameters require a current or future date, this setting can be used to generate those values, without having to modify the dictionary.
+When enabled, the date component of example values is also updated to be a future date.

 ### max_request_execution_time: float (default 120, max 600)
 The maximum amount of time, in seconds, to wait for a response after sending a request.